masoncarney/stepped_luneburg/README.md

-# stepped_luneburg - Python 2.7.X module
+# stepped_luneburg
-Modeling of a stepped Luneburg lens for all-sky surveys
+Python 2.7.X module for modeling of a stepped Luneburg lens for all-sky surveys

 ## Code Citation